bchu/bchu.github.io/source/_posts/2013-07-11-grunt-by-example-a-tutorial-for-javascripts-task-runner.markdown

     // and subdirectories of subdirectories, and so on, recursively.
     files: ['client/**/*'],
     // In our case, we don't configure any additional tasks,
-    // since livereload is built into the watch task.
+    // since livereload is built into the watch task,
+    // and since the browser refresh is handled by the snippet.
-    // Any other tasks to run (e.g. CoffeeScript) go here: tasks:[],
+    // Any other tasks to run (e.g. compile CoffeeScript) go here: tasks:[],
     options: {
       livereload:LIVERELOAD_PORT